graciellehigino/ms_range_interactions/manuscript.md

 reflected in our analysis: the GBIF identification of the golden jackal is incompatible with the one used by IUCN, each of them mapping its distribution in completely different places.
-This led to a complete exclusion of *Canis aureus* from its original range in our analysis, despite this species has four documented preys in our metaweb.
+This led to a complete exclusion of *Canis aureus* from its original range in our analysis, despite the fact that this species has four documented preys in our metaweb.
 This example illustrates how the taxonomic, geographical and ecological data can be used to validate one another.